microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user-post-users.md

 |passwordProfile|[PasswordProfile](../resources/passwordprofile.md) |The password profile for the user.|
 |userPrincipalName |string |The user principal name (someuser@contoso.com).|

-Since the **user** resource supports [extensions](/graph/extensibility-overview), you can use the `POST` operation and add custom properties with your own data to the user instance while creating it.
+Because the **user** resource supports [extensions](/graph/extensibility-overview), you can use the `POST` operation and add custom properties with your own data to the user instance while creating it.

 [!INCLUDE [note-post-federated-users](../../includes/note-post-federated-users.md)]

 ## Response

-If successful, this method returns `201 Created` response code and [user](../resources/user.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a [user](../resources/user.md) object in the response body.

 ## Example
 ##### Request